awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference-spec.rst

                                 Specifies a node identifier.
                         For edge prediciton tasks (edge classification and edge regression):
                             - ``edge_type`` (list )--
-                                An array specifying the edge type name in the format of three strings, which indicate source node type, edge type, and destination edge type.
+                                An array specifying the edge type name in the format of three strings, which indicate the source node type, the edge type, and the destination edge type.
                             - ``src_node_id`` (string) --
                                 Specifies the source node identifier.
                             - ``dest_node_id`` (string) --
                                 Specifies the destination node identifier.

                         - ``prediction`` (list) --
-                            This field contains the inference results for each node or edge.
-For classification tasks, the value of ``prediction`` is a list of logits that can be used with classification method such as `argmax`.
+                            A list contains the inference results of target nodes or edges.
+For classification tasks, the value of ``prediction`` is a list of logits that can be used with classification methods such as `argmax`.
 For regression tasks, the value of ``prediction`` is a list with a single element, which represents the regression result.